-Located on either side of Kimball Dining Hall, Alumni and Carlin consist of full suites and modified suites.
-A full suite consists of bedrooms, a living room, and a bathroom and can house 4 to 6 students.
-A modified suite consists of bedrooms and a living room and can house 2 to 4 students.
-In each residence hall there is a common lounge, a study lounge, and laundry facilities.
+Located on either side of Kimball Dining Hall, Alumni Hall and Carlin Hall consist of full suites and modified suites.
+A full suite consists of bedrooms, a living room, and a bathroom and can house four to six students.
+A modified suite consists of bedrooms and a living room and can house two to four students.
+In each residence hall, there is a common lounge, a study lounge, and laundry facilities.
 Carlin also houses the NROTC offices and facilities.
-The Kimball Quad between Alumni and Carlin is the location for annual events such as the Battle of the Bands, BBQs, and the spring weekend fair.
+The Kimball Quad between Alumni and Carlin is the location for annual events such as the Battle of the Bands, barbecues, and the Spring Weekend Fair.

-Here is a floor plan for a typical 4 person room in Alumni and Carlin Halls.
-Click on floor plan for a large view.
+Here is a floor plan for a typical four-person room in Alumni and Carlin Halls.